kinngh/shopify-nextjs-prisma-app/README.md

 ### Setup

+- If you're new to Shopify app dev or need an in-depth guide, refer [SETUP.md](/SETUP.md) instead.

 - Run `npm i --force` to install all dependencies.
 - Create `.env` file based on `.env.example`.
 - Run `npm run tunnel` and add the URL at `SHOPIFY_APP_URL` in `.env` and your app settings in your Partner Dashboard.